rhiever/edd/README.md

 This is the Evolved Digit Detector project.

-Copyright 2014 Randal S. Olson, Arend Hintze.
+Copyright 2016 Randal S. Olson

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by